RedFoxFinn/jsts_semver_primer/README.md

-# React semantic versioning primer script
+# JS/TS semantic versioning primer script

-I built this script to simplify one step of my (and probably someone else's) React application project initialization processes.
+I built this script to simplify one step of my (and probably someone else's) JS/TS application project initialization processes.

-Note: Script makes assumption that you have already [initialized react project](https://reactjs.org/docs/create-a-new-react-app.html) AND you're running it in the project directory.
+Note: Script makes assumption that you have already initialized the project AND you're running it in the project directory.

-Script does for you what you're hopefully going to do anyway: add semantic versioning into your React app project.
+Script does for you what you're hopefully going to do anyway: add semantic versioning into your project.

-It will probably work with most of the other JS projects too, but I won't give any assurances on that.

 Basicly script utilizes [this guide](https://dev.to/stijnva/semantic-versioning-in-javascript-projects-made-easy-3h63).